by Scott Mehl © Unofficial Royalty 2016

 - Princess Maria Amélia of Brazil (1831 – 1853) – unmarried

-When Maria’s grandfather, King João VI of Portugal, died in March 1826, it caused a succession crisis.
-His eldest living son and heir was Maria’s father Pedro, but he had declared Brazil’s independence and was ruling as Emperor Pedro I of Brazil.
-The King had appointed his daughter, Isabel Maria, to serve as regent until the “legitimate heir returned to the Kingdom”.
-But, he never specified who that should be.
-Pedro was ruling as Emperor of Brazil, and the king’s younger son, Miguel, had been exiled to Austria after leading several revolutions against his father and his liberal regime.
+When Maria’s grandfather King João VI of Portugal died in March 1826, it caused a succession crisis.
+His eldest living son and heir was Maria’s father Pedro but he had declared Brazil’s independence and was ruling as Emperor Pedro I of Brazil.
+Before he died, King João VI appointed his daughter Isabel Maria to serve as regent until the “legitimate heir returned to the Kingdom”.
+However, he never specified who that should be.
+Pedro was ruling as Emperor of Brazil, and the king’s younger son Miguel had been exiled to Austria after leading several revolutions against his father and his liberal regime.

 With Miguel serving as Regent, Maria was sent to Vienna to continue her education.
-While in Vienna, Maria learned that Miguel had deposed her and declared himself King on June 23, 1828.
-Emperor Pedro insisted that his daughter was the rightful Queen, and demanded that she be treated as such.
-She traveled to the United Kingdom, hoping to garner the support of the British government, but they instead supported Miguel.
-She met up with her father in France, where they stayed with King Louis Philippe I, and Maria received her education.
+While in Vienna, Maria learned that Miguel had deposed her and declared himself King of Portugal on June 23, 1828.
+Emperor Pedro insisted that his daughter was the rightful Queen of Portugal, and demanded that she be treated as such.
+Maria traveled to the United Kingdom, hoping to garner the British government’s support but they instead supported Miguel.
+She met up with her father in France, where they stayed with King Louis Philippe I of France, and Maria received her education.
 For the next six years, forces loyal to Maria and her father would try to force Miguel from the throne.
 In 1831, Emperor Pedro abdicated the Brazilian throne and joined the fight.
-Finally, on May 26, 1834, Miguel was forced to abdicate, and Maria was returned to the Portuguese throne.
+Finally, on May 26, 1834, Miguel was forced to abdicate and Maria was returned to the Portuguese throne.
 Her betrothal to Miguel was annulled several months later.

 On January 26, 1835, Maria married Auguste de Beauharnais, Duke of Leuchtenberg.
-He was the son of Eugène de Beauharnais (a son of Empress Josephine) and Princess Augusta of Bavaria.
+He was the son of Eugène de Beauharnais (a son of Empress Josephine of France) and Princess Augusta of Bavaria.
 Sadly, Auguste died just two months later.

 In Lisbon, on April 9, 1836, at the Palácio das Necessidades in Lisbon, Portugal, Maria married Prince Ferdinand of Saxe-Coburg and Gotha.
 Ferdinand was the son of Prince Ferdinand Georg of Saxe-Coburg and Gotha and Princess Maria Antonia Koháry de Csábrág.
 Through his father, he was a first cousin of Queen Victoria of the United Kingdom and her future husband, Prince Albert, as well as King Leopold II of Belgium and Empress Carlota of Mexico.
 Maria and Ferdinand had eleven children: